Rancho Zanjones: History

 With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
 As required by the Land Act of 1851, a claim for Rancho Zanjones was filed with the Public Land Commission in 1852, and the grant was patented to Mariano Malarín in 1866.

+David Jacks later owned an interest in the rancho and Rancho Chualar.